RetroDECK/ES-DE/FAQ-ANDROID.md

 ## On game launch RetroArch runs an old game instead of the one I just selected, how do I prevent this?

-We have a video on our YouTube channel describing how to configure RetroArch correctly so that it quits completely when you're exiting a game:\
+There is a video on the official ES-DE YouTube channel on how to configure RetroArch correctly so that it quits completely when you're exiting a game:\
 https://www.youtube.com/watch?v=k5WWacfIn6Y

 ## What type of Android devices are supported